 In this tutorial, we’ll walk through how to locate and troubleshoot theme or plugin conflicts.

-Note: This tutorial will cover the most common steps WPForms users will need for troubleshooting.
-If you’d like a more general guide, please check out WPBeginner’s guide to troubleshooting WordPress errors.
+Note: This tutorial will cover the most common steps WPForms users will need for troubleshooting theme or plugin conflicts.
+If you’d like a more general guide, please check out WPBeginner’s article on troubleshooting WordPress errors.

 Checking for Plugin Conflicts

-By following the steps below, you should be able to determine if the issue is the result of code from another plugin.
+By following the steps below, you should be able to determine if the issue you’re experiencing is the result of code from another plugin.

 1. Take a Site Backup